Skallwar/suckit/README.md

 # License

-SuckIT is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+SuckIT is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0)

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.